asmaboufaden/Data-Science-Projects/README.md

-# Applied-Data-Science-Case-Studies
+# Data-Science-Projects

-Applied Data Science Case Studies is a curated portfolio that brings together all projects completed during professional certifications and real-world personal freelance engagements.
-It showcases practical applications of data science, machine learning, and analytics across diverse domains, highlighting both technical expertise and problem‑solving skills.
+Data-Science-Projects is a curated portfolio that brings together all projects completed during professional certifications.
+It showcases practical applications of data science, machine learning, analytics across diverse domains and Power BI visualization, highlighting both technical expertise and problem‑solving skills.
 This repository includes:
-- 📘 Notebooks from data science certifications (IBM)
+- 📘 Notebooks from data science certifications (IBM) and Machine Learning Specialization Andrew Ng
-- 💼 Personal freelance projects based on real business cases
 - 🔎 End‑to‑end workflows: data cleaning, feature engineering, modeling, and evaluation
 - 📊 Visualizations and insights tailored for decision‑making

 ## 📂 Repository Structure

-This repository is organized into two main sections:
+This repository is organized into Three sections:

-- **certifications/**
+- **IBM-Notebooks/**
-  Contains all projects and notebooks completed during professional certifications, such as the IBM Data Science Professional Certificate and the Machine Learning Specialization by Andrew Ng.
-  ➝ Focus: foundational concepts, applied exercises, and case studies from structured learning programs.
+Includes final capstone project SpaceX to predict Falcon 9 first‑stage landing success to assess cost savings and competitiveness.
+A pdf file presentation

-- **Personal freelance-projects/**
+- **Machine-Learning-Specialization-Andrew-Ng**
-  Includes real-world projects developed for personal engagements.
+Includes Notebooks for some case studies
-  ➝ Focus: practical applications of data science and machine learning to solve business problems, with end-to-end workflows (data cleaning, feature engineering, modeling, visualization, and insights).
+- **Power BI**
+Includes some case reports

 ---